swtdrgn/cb-workshop-dev/VMSETUP.md

 ### Configure the VM network

-The following commands need to be executed as user 'root'
+The following commands need to be executed as user 'root'.
+VirtualBox allows to configure various virtual network cards. (more information: https://www.virtualbox.org/manual/ch06.html)

 #### NAT